danielwanja/activeresource/README.markdown

 ### Nested Attributes:

-Rails support nested attributes where complex data structures can be send in one request to the server for example in the following case a Parent model has many Children.
+Rails support nested attributes where complex data structures can be sent in one request to the server.
+For example in the following case a Parent model has many Children.
 By adding the _accepts_nested_attributes_for_ declaration to the parent active record you allow providing children attributes which can be used to create, update and delete children that are associated with the parent.

 ```ruby